subuser-security/subuser/docs/permissions-dot-json-file-format.md

 **Note on optional fields**: Setting an optional field to an empty string is not a valid way of requesting it's default value.
 If you want the default value, don't include the field at all.

- * `last-updat-time`: This field records the last time the program, or it's `Dockerfile` were known to be updated.
+ * `last-update-time`: This field records the last time the program, or it's `Dockerfile` were known to be updated.
 The purpose of this field is telling `subuser` if a program has been updated and must be re-installed.

   Ex: